bencollinz/Home-Assistant-Search-assist-button-hider-and-shortcut-blocker-for-non-admins/README.md

-# Home-Assistant-Search-button-hider-and-shortcut-blocker-for-non-admins
+#**Home-Assistant-Search-assist-button-hider-and-shortcut-blocker-for-non-admins**

-This will hide the search button and block the "e" and "d" for users that are not admin.
+This will hide the search/assist buttons in the header and block the "e","d" and "a" keys for users that are not admin.

-This is not really giving you a secured Home Assistant, but it is good enough for use with kids.

 <p>Install:</p>